-Regular meetings continue at the IOA Hall on July 21, 2015.
+Regular Club meetings continue at the IOA Hall on May 17, 2016.

-We meet the third Tuesday of most every month (unless we have a field trip) at 6:30 pm, in Boise at:
+We meet the third Tuesday of most every month (unless we have a field trip, a Pub Swarm, etc.) at 6:30 pm, in Boise at:

 401 Brazil St. (off Sunrise Rim, near Vista and I-84)

 Need Hive Components Fast?

 Mike Morrison has a list of equipment that you can purchase locally and avoid shipping charges.
 Please see the following list for what he has available and his contact info: